Here’s some basic information about Montenegro and its homeless cats.

 Right now the situation has progressed to three shelters around the whole country, and all of them are for dogs only.

-Although many people here are kind to street animals, try to feed them and do not harm them, there are also those who do the opposite.
-Sometimes street animals are taken to new homes, but it’s also quite rare.
+Although some people here are kind to street animals, try to feed them and do not harm them, there are also those who do the opposite.
+Sometimes street animals are taken to new homes, but it’s very rare.

 Any money I’ll manage to get from selling Usyaka products will go to help those cats.